 For sports car junkies, a Corvette is nothing but the Chevrolet’s iconic brand sports car, Corvette.
-A well-engineered car known for its great performance, Corvette, also know the Vette, is also an inevitable part of the racetracks form a quite long time.
+A well-engineered car known for its great performance, Corvette, also know as the Vette, is also an inevitable part of the racetracks for a quite long time.

 Technical Specifications of Corvettes